ni/systemlink-configuration-utility/CONTRIBUTING.md

-# Contributing to SystemLink Configuration Utility
+# Contributing to *systemlink-configuration-utility*

-Contributions to SystemLink Configuration Utility are welcome from all!
+Contributions to *systemlink-configuration-utility* Utility are welcome from all!

-systemlink-configuration-utility is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/systemlink-configuration-utility).
+*systemlink-configuration-utility* is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/systemlink-configuration-utility).

-systemlink-configuration-utility follows a pull-request model for development.
+*systemlink-configuration-utility* follows a pull-request model for development.
 If you wish to contribute, you will need to create a GitHub account, fork this project, push a branch with your changes to your project, and then submit a pull request.